MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/dev-itpro/data-entities/dual-write/table-map-health-check.md

-Dette emnet beskriver feilkoder for tilstandskontroll for tabelltilordning.
+Denne artikkelen beskriver feilkoder for tilstandskontroll for tabelltilordning.

 ## <a name="error-100"></a>Feil 100